How To Improve As Havoc Demon Hunter — Dragonflight 10.2

 Generally, you want to make sure you never leave a charge on the table

-and waste a window.
-After that, overlap your key moments based on your
+and waste an activation when using the two together.
+After that, overlap your key

 Fel Barrage